zwang2244/bug-free-bassoon/proposal.md

-What is the student's name?    input: Dep Deppeler What is this student's phone number?    input:6088675309 How many hours can this student volunteer the day of the event?    input: 2.5 How much flower can this person bring?    input: 2 pounds How much butter can this person bring?    input: 0 pounds How much sugar can this person bring?    input: 15 pounds Student has been added to the group.
+What is the student's name?    input: Dep Deppeler What is this student's phone number?    input:6088675309 How many hours can this student volunteer the day of the event?    input: 2.5 How much flour can this person bring?    input: 2 pounds How much butter can this person bring?    input: 0 pounds How much sugar can this person bring?    input: 15 pounds Student has been added to the group.